Confusing Words

 Aid vs. Aide: Clear Up the Confusion

 When it comes to using “aid” and “aide,” many people get confused.
-This reference will guide you through the basics of “aid” and “aide,” their meanings, usage, examples in sentences, and more.
+This article will guide you through the basics of “aid” and “aide,” their meanings, usage, examples in sentences, and more.
 By the end, you will feel more confident using “aid” and “aide” correctly in your writing.

 Aid or Aide: Understanding the Differences